indrakumarm/atlas-platform/docs/000-meta/ChatGPT-Session-Guide.md

 For technical work, review only the current module and directly related documents.

 Do not reload unrelated modules unless explicitly requested.

+## Learning Continuity Rule

+Atlas is a sequential learning project.

+Continue from the current stopping point recorded in Atlas-Memory.md.

+Do not revisit previously learned concepts unless:

+- The user requests a review.
+- Documentation quality needs improvement.
+- A later topic requires clarification.

+The default behavior is to continue forward.